-CALIBRATING THE LOAD CELLS
+CALIBRATING THE WEIGHT CELLS

-The load cells are calibrated at the factory, but it is possible to recalibrate if the load cells do not display the correct weight.
+The weight cells are calibrated at the factory, but it is possible to recalibrate if the weight cells do not display the correct weight.
 Instead of making a brand new calibration, it is also possible to change the weighing slightly by correcting the weight shown.
 This method is recommended if the weighing works correctly, but the weight is slightly incorrect.

-Press the ⊳≣ key from the Home screen display.
+⊨≣ from the Home screen display.
+Press the